 The Certifications you will earn while on expedition:

 Our Instructor will be presenting skill-based curriculum and then evaluating your knowledge and execution of those specific skills sets.
-Based on their evaluation they will be able to award either an Advanced or Introduction to Canoe Tripping Certification through Paddle Canada at course end.
-This is the equivalent to a Level 2 or Level 3 O.R.C.K.A. certification.
+Based on their evaluation they will be able to award either a Wilderness Camping or Camping Leadership certification and your Introduction to Lake Skills cert. through Paddle Canada at course end.
+This is the equivalent to a Level 2 or Level 3 O.R.C.K.A. canoe tripping certification.
 Both are recognized by School Boards and O.P.H.E.A.
 Your certification credentials will arrive in the mail post-course.
-You will also earn your Introduction to Lake Skills Certification as well.

 If you have any questions about your course, please call us at (705) 825-3838.